-- The historical development of the modern Japanese education system - Education reform in contemporary Japan - Different types of school from kindergarten to university 3. - School problems like bullying and truancy 4. - How different subjects are taught - The debate over children's rights and education 6. - The debate over internationalization and education 7 - Education and social stratification 8. - 9.
-Education as a political issue - 10.
-Education in Japan compared to other countries
+- 1. Overview of the Japanese education system - 2.
+The historical development of the modern Japanese education system - 3.
+Education reform in contemporary Japan - 4.
+Different types of school from kindergarten to high school - 5.
+University education - 6.
+School problems like bullying, truancy and corporal punishment - 7.
+How different subjects are taught - 8.
+The debate over children's rights and education - 9.
+The debate over internationalization and education - 10.
+Education for minorities - 11.
+Education and social stratification - 12.
+Education as a political issue - 13.
+Education in Japan compared to other countries - 14.
+Conclusion: the future of education in Japan